-Washington County Sheriff’s Office captain fired after DWI arrest
+Washington County sheriff’s office captain fired after DWI arrest

 The officer continued to follow the Tahoe until it turned the wrong way onto an exit ramp for Interstate 49, according to the report.
 At that time the officer turned on his emergency lights, and the Tahoe stopped on the edge of the road.

-The officer spoke with Mason and immediately noticed a strong odor of intoxicants, according to the report.
-The officer heard law enforcement radio traffic coming from the Tahoe and asked Mason who she worked for, and she confirmed she worked for the Sheriff's Office.
-During the conversation, Mason asked the officer not to run her name and said she was a captain with the Sheriff's Office, according to the report.
+The officer spoke with Mason and noticed a strong odor of intoxicants, according to the report.
+The officer heard law enforcement radio traffic coming from the Tahoe and asked Mason whom she worked for, and she confirmed she worked for the sheriff's office.
+During the conversation, Mason asked the officer not to run her name and said she was a captain with the sheriff's office, according to the report.

 The officer administered a preliminary breath test, which showed a result of 0.171, and asked Mason to do a field sobriety test, which indicated she was intoxicated.
 A second preliminary breath test showed a result of 0.194, according to the report.

-Under Arkansas law, it is unlawful for a person to operate a motor vehicle if at that time the alcohol concentration in the person's breath or blood was eight hundredths (0.08) or more.
+Under Arkansas law, it is unlawful for a person to operate a motor vehicle if at that time the alcohol concentration in the person's breath or blood was 0.08 or more.

 Mason was arrested and taken to the Farmington Police Department where a breath alcohol test was administered.
 That test showed a result of 0.181, according to the report.
 Mason was then taken to Washington Regional Medical Center for another test, but she refused to have the test done and was then taken to the jail.